 The color white will replay the natural light off the walls and around the room.
 In this way, you can benefit from a better lit space that gives the impression of being larger than it actually is in real life.
 Call it an optical illusion if you will, but it works for this intended purpose.

 You can pair the white of the walls with some off-tone yellow shades that will add a little warmth to your log cabin home.
 In winter, it’s all about maximizing light and natural warmth.
 And these colors will help you do just that.

-You might be a fan of ratan pieces, wrought iron outdoor furniture that has found its way into the log cabin home for the winter or even massive wooden pieces.
+You might be a fan of ratan pieces, wrought iron outdoor furniture that has found its way into the accommodation log cabin for the winter or even massive wooden pieces.
 But they won’t help you at all during the cold months.